mondoohq/samples/aws/public-s3/README.md

 ## Pre-requisites

 - You should have an AWS account and the necessary credentials (Access Key ID and Secret Access Key) available.
-- Install cnspec following the instructions provided at the installation page of the cnspec Github repository.
+- Install cnspec following the instructions provided at the installation page of the cnspec GitHub repository.

 ## Instructions